-Algeria: ALKARAMA SUBMITED TODAY THE CASE OF MR. KARIM TABOU BEFORE THE UNITED NATIONS SPECIAL PROCEDURES
+Algeria: ALKARAMA SUBMITTED TODAY THE CASE OF MR. KARIM TABOU BEFORE THE UNITED NATIONS SPECIAL PROCEDURES

 The Correctional Chamber of the Algiers Court sentenced today Mr. Karim Tabou, a leading figure of the peaceful protest movement born in the country on 22 February 2019, to one year's imprisonment.

 Mr. Karim Tabou (42) is the spokesman of the Democratic and Social Union (DSU), a party he created in November 2012.
 From 2006 to 2011, Mr. Tabou served as First Secretary of the Socialist Forces Front (SFF), an Algerian opposition party founded in September 1963 by Hocine Aït Ahmed.

 This morning, at the opening of his closed-door trial and in the absence of his lawyers, Mr. Karim Tabou felt a serious malaise, most likely due to a cardiac problem according to his family, and was urgently evacuated from the courtroom.
 Against all expectations, his trial nevertheless continued in his absence and in the absence of his defence, in a clear violation of all the rules of criminal procedure.
 Hence, he was sentenced to one year's imprisonment.

 Mr. Karim Tabou had been sentenced at first instance on 18 March 2020, four days earlier, to one year's imprisonment, six months of which being without remission, and was therefore due to be released on Thursday 26 March.
 The General Prosecutor's office, however, set the date for the appeal trial for today, 24 March, without even informing his lawyers.